A Recipe is a list of checks that can be applied to a potential customer’s profile. In the API this is called an entityProfile.

 A potential customer must pass each of the checks included in the Recipe as a minimum before their profile can reach a Passed status and they can open an account.

-You can see the result of the checks run against a potential customer under the Overview tab of a customer’s profile.
+Results of the checks run against a potential customer can be seen under the Overview tab of a customer’s profile.

 Each check has a rule applied to it which determines whether the customer passes or fails that particular check.
 To find out more about the rules that are applied to the checks in your configuration, contact Frankie customer support.

-Each check is colour coded in the following way using a traffic light system.
+Each check is color-coded in the following way using a traffic light system.

 The customer has failed this check.
 If a user action is required in order to manually pass this customer, this action will be shown as a button on the check.
 Depending on the type of check, if a check fails, the rest of the checks will not run until the failed check has been resolved.

 The customer has returned a non-critical warning of a particular check.
 This check needs some manual intervention, however, further checks are often still run, and depending on your configuration, the user may be able to open an account with restricted/limited access until this check result has been resolved.